 This is where supplemental bovine-derived IgG steps in.
 Sourced from USDA-approved, food-grade bovine serum, this powerful ingredient provides highly concentrated immunoglobulin G (IgG)—the same class of antibodies your own body uses to fight infections.

-• Bind and neutralize gut bacterial toxins, including the potent C. difficile A and B toxins
+- Bind to certain gut bacterial toxins, including C. difficile toxins A and B

-• Reduce gut inflammation and permeability, helping restore gut mucosa and barrier function
+- Support for gut inflammation and permeability, to help the body restore gut barrier function and intestinal integrity

-This is the same clinically researched IgG used in Mega IgG2000, part of our Gut Restoration Pack, which helps calm the immune storm and give your gut a fighting chance to heal (more on that below).
+This is the same clinically researched IgG used in Mega IgG2000, which is designed to support immune balance and gut recovery.

 What the Image Shows: On the left: a damaged, leaky gut overwhelmed by C. diff toxins and pathogens.